vivekjoshy/openskill.py/README.md

 >>> (a == b) and (x == y)
 True
 ```

+# Support
+If you're struggling with any of the concepts, please search the discussions section to see if your question has already been answered.
+If you can't find an answer, please open a new [discussion](https://github.com/OpenDebates/openskill.py/discussions) and we'll try to help you out.
+You can also get help from the official [Discord Server](https://discord.com/invite/4JNDeHMYkM>).
+If you have a feature request, or want to report
+a bug please create a new [issue](https://github.com/OpenDebates/openskill.py/issues/new/choose) if one already doesn't exist.

 # References
 This project is originally based off the [openskill.js](https://github.com/philihp/openskill.js) package.
 All of the Weng-Lin models are based off the work in this wonderful [paper](https://jmlr.org/papers/v12/weng11a.html) or are the derivatives of algorithms found in it.